 When Dominik first came to our home about one month ago, he presented us with a bottle of apple schnapps.
 If anything I consumed during the night represents Vincent Vega’s “little differences” speech, it is schnapps.
 Do we have schnapps in Canada?
 Of course.
 It’s that 15% peach liqueur that sixteen year old girls drink.
 Dominik’s schnapps, which was made by his neighbour in Schwarzau im Gebirge, smelled of apple orchards and burned like whisky.

-We finished our evening under the lilac tree in our backyard.
+Our Austrian dinner finished outdoors, under the lilac tree in our backyard.
 It was grey, chilly, and mosquito-ridden.
 We made a serious dent in the schnapps.

 I hope Dominik remembers his time with us fondly.
 (I know Lisa and I will.)